stephanenicolas/afterburner/README.md

   .doIt();
 ```

+#### AfterBurner related tools for Android

+AfterBurner is a simple byte code weaving library.
+To create powerful byte code weaving gradle plugins based on AfterBurner, use :
+* [morpheus](https://github.com/stephanenicolas/morpheus), byte code weaver support lib for android.

+A more detailed example, using a gradle build can be found at :
+* [loglifecycle](https://github.com/stephanenicolas/loglifecycle), Logs all lifecycle methods of a given activity on Android.

 If you want to combine an annotation with byte code insertion of your favorite library, to avoid boiler plate, use AfterBurner.

 ### Credits